Dinesh2994/Hashira_Assessment/README.md

 # Hashira_Assessment
-Technical Assessment on finding the constants in polynomial equation
+Technical Assessment on finding the constant values in polynomial equation